1. Network connectivity in ADHD¶

 - Somatosensory network

 1.1.4.
-Reduced connectivity mPFC-dlPFC predicted subsequent inattention¶
+Reduced connectivity mPFC-dlPFC predicted later inattention¶

 A study of ADHD children with ADHD found that decreased connectivity between the subgenual anterior cingulate cortex (sgACC) relevant to moods and the dlPFC at age 7 correlated with increased internalizing symptoms (anxiety, depression) by age 11.

 1.2.
-Salience Network¶
+Salience network¶

 - Right anterior insula